All Episodes

 That's why he wanted to get back on the field for the Super Bowl.

-Then this is the real thing, folks.
+Then, this is the real thing, folks.

-If uh then nobody's talking about this that I've seen or heard.
+Then nobody's talking about this that I've seen or heard.

 But this fight that he had with Hugh Douglas last week in the locker room in the training room, do you know what precipitated that?